Clayton County, Georgia: Gone with the Wind

-Rural Home, the real life plantation house that Tara in the 1936 novel Gone with the Wind was based on was in Clayton County where Annie Fitzgerald Stephens, the model of the character Scarlet O'Hara grew up.
-This meant that large parts of Margaret Mitchell's epic 1936 novel Gone with the Wind and the famous 1939 motion picture Gone with the Wind were set in Clayton County, including the location of the fictional plantation Tara.
+Rural Home, the real-life plantation house that inspired Tara in the 1936 novel Gone with the Wind, was in Clayton County.
+It was the home of Annie Fitzgerald Stephens, the model for the character Scarlett O'Hara.
+Large parts of Margaret Mitchell's epic novel and the famous 1939 motion picture Gone with the Wind are set in Clayton County, including Tara.
 Tara Boulevard was named for the plantation; it is the main north–south road through the county, carrying U.S. 41 and lesser-known State Route 3.
+The fictional Twelve Oaks Plantation and others mentioned in the novel and the film are located in and around Clayton County.

-Parts of the novels Rhett Butler's People and Scarlett and the Scarlett television miniseries also took place in Clayton County.
+Parts of the novels Rhett Butler's People and Scarlett, and the Scarlett television miniseries, also take place in Clayton County.
 Rhett Butler's People is a prequel, sequel, and companion to Gone with the Wind.
 Scarlett is a sequel to Gone with the Wind, taking place briefly in Clayton County.
-The fictional Twelve Oaks Plantation and others mentioned in these novels are located in and around Clayton County.

-Other Films
+Other films

 The 2012 film Flight features Clayton County throughout the film.

 Parts of the film Smokey and the Bandit were shot in and around Clayton County, namely in Jonesboro, as evidenced by a sign in the background of one of the scenes.
 Although this particular scene was supposed to be set in Arkansas, a "Willow Bend" sign advertising brick homes in Clayton County can be spotted behind Sheriff George Branford.
 Many back roads and the movie town of Texarkana are the roads and the town of Jonesboro.